bright/new-www/content/blog/telehealth-video-conferencing-software.md

 [goto.com/pricing/](https://www.goto.com/pricing/meeting)

 **Worth mentioning:**
-Meeting locks and password protections create waiting rooms for patients just like an in-person practice.
+* Meeting locks and password protections create waiting rooms for patients just like an in-person practice.
-Video-based telehealth offers patients a convenient, safe option on any device, without sacrificing privacy.
+* Video-based telehealth offers patients a convenient, safe option on any device, without sacrificing privacy.
-HIPAA-ready features and settings are pre-configured to provide the most comprehensive security.
+* HIPAA-ready features and settings are pre-configured to provide the most comprehensive security.
-GoTo Resolve is an all-in-one IT management suite purpose-built for today's IT support challenges.
+* GoTo Resolve is an all-in-one IT management suite purpose-built for today's IT support challenges.
-99,999% up up time
+* 99,999% uptime
-Good variety of supported integrations.
+* Good variety of supported integrations.

 GOOGLE Meets